OmiShrestha/go-snake/README.md

 # Snake Game

 This is a terminal-based Snake game implemented in Go using the `termbox-go` library.
+The game includes additional features like obstacles, portals, and a scoring system.

 ## Prerequisites